 - i.
-The ISA will notify teams in advance of the total number of competitors allowed in each division with periodic updates including contest availability based on the number of registrations received at that time. - ii.
-Placements are not guaranteed until ALL documentation has been received (payment and registration paperwork).
-Partial registration does not guarantee your spot (for example, payment received but teams have not submitted competitor lists or required paperwork). - iii.
-If/when registration entries are limited, participation will be guaranteed on a first-come-first-serve basis only to teams and competitors that have completed all registration requirements (submitted payment and registration paperwork. - iv.
-Alterations to teams will be permitted up to 3pm on the final day of registration.
-Those surfers who have been nominated to compete at this point are the final starters for the event and any no-show competitor for the first round will forfeit their right to compete.
+Placements are not guaranteed until ALL documentation has been received (payment and registration forms) by set deadlines.
+Partial registration does not guarantee your spot (for example, payment received but teams have not submitted competitor lists or required registration forms). - ii.
+If/when registration entries are limited, participation will be guaranteed on a first-come-first-serve basis only to teams and competitors that have completed all registration requirements (submitted payment and registration forms. - iii.
+Changes to seeding order and athlete alternates for confirmed registered teams will be permitted up to 3pm on the final day of on-site check-in.
+Those competitors who have been nominated to compete at this point are the final starters for the event and any no-show competitor for the first round will forfeit their right to compete.
 Once the initial draw has been made no redraws will be made to account for no-show competitors.
-When Double Elimination format is being used, surfers who are no shows in first qualifying may compete in first round of repechage.
-A reserve may only be substituted at the beginning of the division or discipline if there is a medically documented illness or injury, in which case a direct substitution will be made (I.e. No reseeding).
-Once a substitution has been made the original surfer cannot re-enter the competition.
-After a surfer has surfed in the contest a reserve may not be substituted for him/her. - v.
-Reserves may surf in the ISA Aloha Cup Exhibition (refer to Chapter 1, Section 2.C.
+When Double Elimination format is being used, competitors who are no shows in first qualifying may compete in first round of repechage.
+A reserve may only be substituted at the beginning of the division or discipline if there is a medically documented illness or

+- injury, in which case a direct substitution will be made (I.e. No reseeding).
+Once a substitution has been made the original competitor cannot re-enter the competition.
+After a competitor has competed in the contest a reserve may not be substituted for him/her. - iv.
+Reserves may compete in the ISA Aloha Cup Exhibition (refer to Chapter 1, Section 2.C.
 ISA Aloha Cup for contest rules), as long as the reserve competitor completed registration payment and paperwork prior to the closing of registration.
 The top eight (8) to sixteen (16) teams from the results of the previous World Team Championships (not the previous Aloha Cup result) will compete in the ISA Aloha Cup Exhibition.

-C. Official ISA Event Protocol i.
+C. Official ISA Event Protocol

+i.
 Participating Persons